PrivSec-dev/privsec.dev/content/resources.md

 date: 2022-10-22
 ---

-Here is non-exhaustive list of resources in the privacy communities.
+Here is a small list of popular resources in the privacy communities.

 ### Good Resouces